lazycoder1/protocol/contracts/plugins/maple/README.md

 But we dont need to track the poolLosses and interestSum for that.
 According to the maple pool accounting <img width="703" alt="Screenshot 2022-11-08 at 6 04 36 PM" src="https://user-images.githubusercontent.com/47485188/200564974-88fb4943-5488-4e6f-8761-35cc6478f13b.png">
 So we can just keep track of the liquidityLockerBal+principalOut or in short we can keep track of the refPerTok.

 if poolLosses > interestSum => refPerTok will be less than 1 (or 1e18 in our case).
-So in such an scenario we would directly want to default.
+So in such an scenario we would directly want to DISABLE.

-But in case of a small loss, where after the **poolLosses < interestSum** and **refPerTok > 1e18**, we can introduce a threshold.
+But in case of a small loss, where the **poolLosses < interestSum** and **refPerTok > 1e18**, we can introduce a threshold.

 So suppose if the refPerTok is above 1 but below our threshold (suppose 1.01) then we can change the status to IFFY.
 If its above 1.01 then even after a loss we can be pretty sure that its a small loss, not much to worry about and we can be SOUND.